 A great shoe for those who want to try barefoot-style training.

 There’s many reasons why someone would want to workout barefoot, from increased body awareness to stronger feet and improved balance.
-But there’s many reasons why you might want to still wear shoes, whether that’s to protect your feet from the elements or people’s improperly disposed of trash.
+But there’s many reasons why you might want to still wear shoes, whether that’s to protect your feet from the elements or people’s improperly-disposed-of trash.

 For that barefoot feeling without actually being barefoot, go with the Xero 360.
 If you haven’t trained barefoot-style before, be forewarned it’s unlike anything you’ve tried before.
 There’s no cushioning or arch support, and there’s little stability and a lot of flexibility.
 Don’t take these as bad things, these are just side effects of barefoot shoes.

-Coop wearing the Xero 360 Shoes
+Coop wearing the Xero 360 Shoes in his driveway

 I actually really enjoyed working out with these and found they forced me to learn how to use my actual feet, instead of my shoes, to execute box jumps and burpees.
 On the strength training side, these are better for a powerlifter than an Olympic one.
 In other words, they’re great for static movements, like the deadlift and squat, rather than the dynamic ones, such as the clean and jerk, that require a little more stability.
+Despite this, we rate adjustability and ergonomics a 4 out of 5.

 When it comes to cardio, it’s a matter of preference over anything else.
 I like running barefoot on my TrueForm Runner (you can also check out my picks for the best treadmills here), because the tread supports my feet, but I don’t know how I’d feel about an outdoor jog without a well-cushioned shoe.
 You might think that sounds great, in which case the Xero 360 is awesome to ensure you don’t step on glass or that pile of dog doo your neighbor didn’t pick up.